Elsie19/mine/README.md

 ## Commands
 - `mine -D` Will download and install the specified server (run `mine -S` to see all valid servers)
 - `mine -A` Will send you to the specified servers console.
 Type <kbd>ctrl</kbd> + <kbd>a</kbd> + <kbd>d</kbd> to exit
+- `mine -X` Will start the specified server
+- `mine -XX` Will stop the specified server
+- `mine -B` Will stop and backup the specifed server
+- `mine -RB` Will recover the specified server